 Editor’s note: This is an update from ARM Engineering and Process Manager Jennifer Comstock, who also oversees ARM science products.

-Look for a blog coming soon on products for modelers.
+Learn about ARM’s plans to amplify its impact on modeling as part of its Decadal Vision.
 All ARM data are freely available to download and order from Data Discovery.